 In previous posts, we explored BYOD as a preferred approach to collecting ePRO data.
 But that’s only half the story.
 What good are friendly, motivational messages to a participant’s mobile device and computer, if the form to which they’re directed is needlessly long or convoluted?
 That’s a recipe for heartbreak (form abandonment), or at least a host of trust issues (incomplete or poor quality data).

 So, what are the keys to getting your participants to enter all their PRO data, accurately and on time?
 Not surprisingly, they’re not too different from those we rely on in any budding relationship.
 Below, I bundle them into four categories.

 Imagine yourself as a job interviewee.
 The hiring manager asks you to rattle off the top three responsibilities in every role you’ve ever filled.
 How coherent will you answer be?
 A practiced interviewer, interested in getting to know you, would start differently.
 “Tell me, what’s your top priority in your current role?”
-She’ll need to gather a lot more information before the end of interview, but she’s set out a comfortable pace for getting it.
+She’ll need to gather a lot more information before the end of the interview, but she’s set out a comfortable pace for getting it.

 The lesson for ePRO form design is clear.

 1. Start with a single (or very small number) of questions that can be answered simply.
 Present these one to three questions, and no more, on the first page.

 This best practice is one example of a broader rule: always proceed from the simple to the complex.
 Don’t ask the participant to choose one of sixteen options.
 Rather, ask two yes or or no questions that will reduce the options first to eight and then four, and have the user pick from that list.
 Yes, the latter scenario involves more clicks, but it involves less cognitive labor and less scrolling.